 - If your RADIUS server requires any other EAP type, you must complete WPA2-Enterprise/802.1X setup using a configuration utility or configuration profiles.
 To learn more, consult this Apple iPhone in Business guide.

-10. If your iPhone OS client still cannot seem to connect, seems very slow all the time, or disconnects frequently, you may be experiencing lower-level wireless problems.
-Refer to our network troubleshooting tip, steps 10 and 11, for further instructions.
-To facilitate debugging, you may also want to install a few more free apps.
+If your iOS Wi-Fi client still cannot seem to connect to the network, seems very slow all the time, or disconnects frequently, you may be experiencing lower-level wireless problems.
+Finally, to facilitate debugging, you may also want to install a few more free apps.
 For example: